mrpoulin/apidocs/sections/rates.md

 * C_a - Close Tick Ask
 * C_m - Close Tick Mid
 * V   - Candlestick tick volume
 * DB  - "Dancing Bear".
-This optional field indicates that the candlestick may still be modified by the creation of ticks in the future because the current server time is contained by the time range which the candlestick represents.
+This field indicates that the candlestick may still be modified by the creation of ticks in the future because the current server time is contained by the time range which the candlestick represents.